-Ischaemic stroke is defined as a circulatory disorder of a specific region of the brain.
-This illness is quite common in our society and manifests in many different causes and symptoms.
-As it is very vulnerable tissue, the brain must be quickly and adequately treated to minimize any long-term damage.
+A stroke is a cerebrovascular accident (CVA) that is characterized by the loss of adequate blood supply to the brain.
+Ischemic stroke is defined as a circulatory disorder of a specific region of the brain.
+This illness is quite common and has many different causes and symptoms.
+As the brain is very vulnerable, loss of blood supply to it must be quickly and adequately treated to minimize any long-term damage.

-Circulatory disorders in the brain are generally referred to as “strokes”.
+Circulatory disorders in the brain are generally referred to as ‘strokes’.
 This term is quite vague and encompasses different symptoms.
-Primarily we differentiate between cerebral ischaemia and haemorrhagic infarctions, which form as a result of haemorrhaging.
+Primarily, we differentiate between cerebral ischemia and hemorrhagic infarctions, which result from hemorrhage.

 Cerebral blood supply

 An ischemic stroke results in poor neuronal circulation, and subsequent failure of the neurons.
 In order to understand this illness, its effects, and classifications, it is crucial to have knowledge of the anatomy of blood supply to the brain.

 Essentially, the brain is supplied by 2 circulatory systems, the anterior and posterior circulations.
 The internal carotid artery forms the carotid artery system.
 At the base of the brain, the carotid artery divides in the so-called ‘carotid T’ into the middle cerebral artery and anterior cerebral artery and thereby forms an anterior circulation.
 The middle cerebral artery supplies the majority of the white brain matter, portions of the frontal, temporal, and parietal lobes, and the basal ganglia.
 The anterior cerebral artery ensures blood supply to the structures near the median and superior margins of the cerebral hemisphere.